The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Yuan Fan is a Neurologist in Charlotte, North Carolina.
+Yuan Fan is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Fan is rated as an Experienced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Seizures, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Partial Seizure, and Memory Loss.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Partial Seizure, and Memory Loss.
+Dr. Fan is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology, Epilepsy.
 Dr. Fan is currently accepting new patients.

 Experienced in Landau-Kleffner Syndrome